|

 Would there be collaboration with the City of Twinsburg to expand Ravenna Road to ease congestion if all schools move to the campus along Ravenna Road?

 I did not see staff designated parking in the site plan for the new elementary school.
-Since lack of parking is an issue at many buildings during events like Open House, is there room to increase parking in these plans.
+Since lack of parking is an issue at many buildings during events like Open House, is there room to increase parking in these plans?

 Even though the current plan under consideration includes an elementary school that houses students in Preschool – Grade 6, the administration will collaborate to ensure that events planned for grade bands are scheduled in a thoughtful, strategic manner so that families can enjoy the events with ease of parking in mind.
+Regardless, additional parking has been included in the updated Tiger Legacy Project in response to the feedback previously received.

 Why isn’t the new elementary school being built on the property in front of RB Chamberlin Middle School?